What Education Is Needed to Become a Nurse?

 Those interested in greater career flexibility and additional clinical experience can pursue a BSN.
 These 4-year programs prepare prospective RNs for nursing jobs as well as managerial, clinical, research and teaching positions.
 BSN Programs may include courses in adult health care, health assessment and community health.
 Most BSN programs require students to acquire experience in clinical settings.

 Master of Science in Nursing

-Master's degree programs prepare nurses to become nurse administrators, nurse educators and family nurse practitioners.
+Master's degree programs prepare nurses to become nurse administrators, advanced practice registered nurses, nurse educators and family nurse practitioners.
 Most master's degree programs in nursing emphasize advanced nursing practices, management skills and areas of specialty, such as women's health, critical care or public health.

 Related to Education Programs to Be a Nurse